Revolutionizing the Wheelchair Footrest

 Dynamic Wheelchair Footrest

-The basic dynamic footrest, shown above with dynamic plantar dorsi extension, provides dynamic telescoping movement to 1.5″ and dynamic elevation to 30° with the ability to set the initial (neutral / relaxed) position in one of five choices (90°, 80°, 70°, 60° and 50°).
+The dynamic footrest, shown above with dynamic plantar dorsi flexion, provides dynamic telescoping movement to 1.5″ and dynamic elevation to 30° with the ability to set the initial (neutral / relaxed) position in one of five positions (90°, 80°, 70°, 60° and 50°).

-The Windswept dynamic footrest provides the same functions as above plus an angle adjustable joint to rotate the footrest in or out, relative to the seat rail in 7.5° increments to accommodate a windswept deformity.
+The windswept dynamic footrest provides the same functions with the addition of an angle adjustable joint to rotate the footrest in or out, relative to the seat rail, in 7.5° increments to accommodate a windswept tendency.

-Select either static or dynamic plantar dorsi.
-The extensions are available in 3 lengths, each having 2.5″ of leg length adjustment.
+Select either static or dynamic plantar/dorsi flexion.
+The extensions are available in several lengths in 1” increments, each having 2.5″ of leg length adjustment.

-This extension style offers no movement of the ankle, appropriate for clients with AFO’s.
-Footplate is infinitely angle adjustable.
+The static extension style offers no movement of the ankle and is appropriate for clients with AFO’s.
+The footplate is infinitely angle-adjustable with tools.

 The fourth step is to select the appropriate size footplate.
 We offer small (4×6), medium (5×8) and large (6×10) foot plates.
-This is determined by the length of the client’s foot. the footrest style, chair width, caster size and seat to floor height.
+This is determined by the length of the client’s foot, the footrest style, chair width, caster size, and seat to floor height.
 Our footplates are heavy duty ¼” aluminum with pre-drilled holes for mounting foot positioning accessories.
-All footplates used with the above footrest extension are infinitely angle adjustable.
+All footplates used with the plantar/dorsi flexion footrest extension are infinitely angle adjustable with tools.
+Most clients will require ankle straps or shoe-holders to maintain contact with the footrests during extension.
+The footplates flip-up for transfers.

 Contact us today for a consultation, quote, or for more information.